 Pupils arriving into form after the 8.40 bell has sounded will be marked present but late.
 Punctuality is an essential skill for life and therefore lateness without a legitimate reason will be sanctioned.
-Pupils arriving after the 8.40am bell will gain a 30-minute same day after school detention, pupils arriving after 9.00am will gain a 60-minute after school same day detention.
+Pupils arriving after the 8.40am bell will gain a 15-minute same day break detention, pupils arriving late for school more than 3 times in a week will result in a further 60 minute detention after school.
 Parents will be notified via text message.